adrienruault/ada_molmaru/project/README.md

 ## Framework of the dataset

-- Entities.csv, Officers.csv, Intermediaries.csv are dedicated to the three types of actors encountered in the database.
+- **Entities.csv**, **Officers.csv**, **Intermediaries.csv** are dedicated to the three types of actors encountered in the database.
 Entities refer to asset providers and officers to financial actors (company, private client, ...).
 Intermediaries refer to actors putting clients and financial service providers in contact.
-- Addresses.csv describe all the addresses contained in the database those addresses are linked to officers.
+- **Addresses.csv** describe all the addresses contained in the database those addresses are linked to officers.
-- all_edges.csv describe the relationships between the items of the database described before, that are entities, officers, intermediaries and addresses.
+- **all_edges.csv** describe the relationships between the items of the database described before, that are entities, officers, intermediaries and addresses.
 Four different kinds of relationships are described in this dataset: 'registered address', 'shareholder of', 'beneficiary of' and 'intermediary of'.

 Note that the dataset is also provided under the neo4j format.